News for February 2025

 The Seattle Lighthouse for the Blind, 2501 S. Plum Street, Seattle, is open by appointment.
 An optometrist and occupational therapist are on site, serving King County and surrounding counties.
 Call 206-426-2228.
 The store sells CCTVs, sun glasses, canes, and much more.

-A second clinic is needed to keep pace with the demand in the Puget Sound region.
+The Clinic plans to expand to keep pace with the demand in the Puget Sound region.
 Consider donating by visiting: https://lhblind.org

 Technology and Skills for Job Hunting

-Each month, the Lighthouse for the Blind, Inc. is offering free interactive webinars with lots of tips on tech and skills that might help you on your career path.
+Once a quarter, the Lighthouse for the Blind, Inc. is offering free interactive webinars with lots of tips on tech and skills that might help you on your career path.
 Previous webinars are posted on YouTube.
 For information on how to participate in an upcoming webinar, contact the Lighthouse at (206) 322-4200.

 This chapter was a proud founding sponsor of Washington State's first team to attend the Beep Baseball World Series: the Seattle South King Sluggers